 If you submit an appeal after this deadline of 14 days, you will need to explain why your appeal was late.

 It will then be down to the First Tier Tribunal to decide if they will hear your case.

-If you are submitting a Spouse Visa extension application and have any doubts about any part of the process, it is important to get expert advice.
-The terminology used in Spouse Visa extension applications and related guidance forms can be very confusing.
-The financial requirements (for example, the minimum income threshold) can also be difficult to understand.
+If you are applying to extend your time in the UK and have any doubts about any part of the process, it is important to get expert advice.
 Our immigration lawyers are here to help guide and advise you.

 Our services include:

 - Checking your documents to ensure that they are sufficient for your application